reflect/reflect-python/README.md

 # Reflect Python Client

 A python wrapper for the Reflect API.
-The current iteration is specifically geared for uploading data, but full support for the API is planned.
-If there are features that are missing, feel free to open an issue or even a pull request!
+If there are features that are missing that you'd like to see added, feel free to open an issue or even a pull request!

 ## Installation